THE RELEASE OF THE MATERIAL CREATION

 Notice, in the following verse, how the Lord God associated Adam with his physical body—not with his inner spiritual nature but with his material form:

-In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return.
+In the sweat of your face you shall eat bread till you return to the ground, for out of it you were taken; for dust you are, and to dust you shall return.”
 (Genesis 3:19)

 Contemporary Christian teaching does not place nearly enough emphasis on the physical body as being an integral part of the personality of man.
 Many of today’s teachers treat the physical body, in accordance with some of the religions of the East, as an evil that will be discarded when we “go to Heaven.”